 With that said, let’s take a look at how to block an IP address on Windows.

-How to Block IP Addresses on Windows?
+How To Block IP Addresses on Windows?

 To block IP addresses on any version of Windows, you need to access Windows Defender Firewall settings.